An official website of the European Union. See all European Institutions

 The Task Force works closely with the EU institutions, EU Delegations, Member States, and a wide range of other partners, both governmental and non-governmental, within the EU, in the Eastern Neighbourhood, and beyond.
 The aim of this wide international cooperation is to share best practices in strategic communications and access to objective information, and to ensure support for independent media in the region.

 Where can I find the Task Force's products?

 The team's positive communications products are mainly focused on the countries of the Eastern Neighbourhood and produced in the local languages of those countries.
 They can be found via the social media channels of the EU Delegations in the region, and are also carried on television and via other media and public events.

 The team's main product to raise awareness of disinformation is the weekly Disinformation Review.
-This contains a compilation of reports received from members of the myth-busting network.
 It can provide valuable data for analysts, journalists and officials dealing with this issue.
 The Disinformation Review also brings the latest news and analyses of pro-Kremlin disinformation.
 To receive the review each week in English by email, please sign up here .
 Please subscribe here to receive the Russian language version.

 You can also see and search the full record of the Task Force's work on disinformation on its website, www.EUvsDisinfo.eu/.
 You can follow the team on Twitter @EUvsDisinfo and like its Facebook page "EU vs Disinformation".